josegomezgarcia/josegomezgarcia.github.io/_pages/bio.md

     #<p style="font-size:12px;"> 35172 Bruz Cedex.
 Bureau 258.</p>
 ---
 I am currently a Lecturer and Researcher at <a href='https://ensai.fr'>ENSAI</a> and the <a href='https://crest.science'>CREST</a> lab.
-My teaching responsibilities in the statistics department primarily focus on statistical learning, time series and extreme value theory.
+My teaching responsibilities in the Statistics Department primarily focus on statistical learning, time series and extreme value theory.
 These courses include unsupervised classification methods (K-means and HCA), dimension reduction method through PCA, supervised classification methods (KNN, Bayes, LDA, QDA, CART, Random Forest), as well as forecasting methods in time series and the analysis of their extreme values.

 Before joining ENSAI, I held a similar position at <a href='https://mia-ps.inrae.fr'>AgroParisTech/INRAE/Université Paris-Saclay</a> (2020-2023), where I primarily taught statistical modeling of environmental and biological data, and collaborated with <a href='https://mia-ps.inrae.fr/liliane-bel'>Liliane Bel</a> on a research project that deals with trend detection of extreme values of spatio-temporal processes with applications to climate data.